itachon/vue3_memorice/README.md

 Famous memory game

 ### RULES
-Find the pair of the animal clicking in the cards, complete de game with 20 points and theleast number of error
+Find the pair of the animal by clicking in the cards, complete de game with 20 points and the least number of errors

 good luck